The Brabant village Oisterwijk and Operation Market-Garden

 III/KG2 with Do.217’s

-On July 5, 1944 the Allies preformed large scale attacks on German airfields to give the invasion army room to breathe.
-Gilze-Rijen is the target of 40 American B-17 bombers again of the 41st Combat Bombardment Wing, 303rd Bombardeer Group (H) counting 38 aircraft and of the 384th BG with 2 aircraft that were equipped with radar .
-They flew under mission No. 196.
-Coming from the North they flew over a closed cloud deck toward the airfield.
-The first group of 20 bombers dropped their bomb load on 09.45 hrs over the airfield consisting of 299, 500 pound bombs.
-Three minutes later followed by a second group of 18 aircraft (two turned around to England because of mechanical problems) that dropped a further 187, 500-pound bombs at a height of approximately 25.000 feet on the airfield.
-130 bombs fell on and around the south-west runway with 30 bombs directly on the on the runway.
-More than half of the total number of bombs, about 200 or so, fell on the village of Gilze killing 20 civilians.
-The damage to the village was huge with many houses completely destroyed and in some streets not a single house was left without damage.
+On 5 July 1944 the Allies preformed large scale attacks on German airfields to give the invasion army room to breathe.
+Gilze-Rijen was the target of 40 American B-17 bombers, again of the 41st Combat Bombardment Wing, 303rd Bombardment Group (H) counting 38 aircraft and of the 384th BG with 2 aircraft that were equipped with radar.
+The aircraft flew under mission No.196.
+Coming from the north they flew over a deck of thick cloud towards the airfield.
+The first group of 20 bombers dropped their bomb load at 09.45 hrs over the airfield consisting of 299, 500-pound bombs.
+Three minutes later they were followed by a second group of 18 aircraft (two turned around to England because of mechanical problems) that dropped a further 187, 500-pound bombs on the airfield from approximately 25.000 feet.
+130 bombs fell on and around the south-west runway with 30 bombs directly on to the runway.
+More than half of the total number of bombs, about 200, fell on the village of Gilze thereby killing 20 civilians.
+The damage to the village was huge with many houses completely destroyed.
+In some streets there was not a single house that was without damage.
 It was a black day for the inhabitants of Gilze.
-Though the air raid sirens’ had sounded no one was expecting an attack on the airfield due to the low cloud cover and contiguous fog clouds.
+Though the air raid sirens had sounded no one was expecting an attack on the airfield due to the low cloud cover and contiguous fog clouds.
+Because of these poor weather conditions the inhabitants of Gilze were under the impression that it were aircraft passing over towards Germany.

-On August 7, 1944 the airfield was attacked by 24, B-24 's with bombs being dropped both on and outside the airfield killing four people.
-Missions are flown every night from Gilze-Rijen during the month of August with 20 to 40 aircraft taking off in to the direction of France to attack the Allies.
-As a result of these attacks the British and Americans in response increase their continued attacks on German airfields.
-In the evening of August 15 Gilze-Rijen is attacked by a 100 British Lancaster bombers assisted by Mosquito's that mark the target with flares.
-The British bombers as a result bomb the airfield exactly at the right spot whit heavy damage inflicted over the entire surface resulting in disablement of the airfield over a long period.
+On 7 August 1944 the airfield was attacked by 24, B-24 's with bombs being dropped both on and outside the airfield killing four people.
+Every night missions were flown from Gilze-Rijen by the Germans and during the month of August 20 to 40 aircraft took off in to the direction of France to attack the Allies.
+In response the British and Americans increased their attacks on German airfields.
+In the evening of 15 August Gilze-Rijen was attacked by 100 British Lancaster bombers assisted by Mosquito bombers that marked the target with flares.
+The British bombers bombed the airfield exactly at the right spot, thereby inflicting heavy damage to the runways that resulted in the disablement of the airfield over a long period of time.
 Almost no bombs were dropped outside the airfield.

 Junkers Ju.188